 Agile Metal Technology

 Metal 3D printing is beginning to make inroads into manufacturing.
-However, creating metal parts in additive manufacturing is diffcult and has several specific constraints, in particular thermic and structural ones.
+However, creating metal parts in additive manufacturing is difficult and has several specific constraints, in particular thermal and structural ones.
 Some software exist to solve these problems but they are expensive and take quite some time to run, making them unavailable to most companies.
 Because of this, metal 3D printing projects often lack expertise, and require to go back and forth with several iterations before getting the part right, which is costly and time-consuming.

 The suite Agile Metal Technology will be able to audit your 3D project thanks to a self-learning AI, handle thermic constraints, recommend the best structural configuration, optimize supports on your parts, propose the most fitting post-processing features and create batches to optimize the price and orientation of your parts.